dushanka-dev/fitness-buddy/README.md

     * Fix: Added semicolons in all the lines of code mentioned.
     * Warnings: Unnecessary semicolons.
     * Fix: Removed unnecessary semicolons.
+    * Warning: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)

 ## Responsive Testing